-Property assessment is the process of determining a properties assessed value for tax purposes as January 1st of the current tax year.
-Assessed value is not market value, however, with the revaluation in 2013 SAMA’s assessed value will more closely resemble a current market value for most properties in an area.
+Property Assessment is the process of determining a property's assessed value for tax purposes as of January 1st of the current tax year.

 Local municipalities and school divisions then multiply the “taxable value” by their corresponding mill rates to produce property tax levies, and added together with applicable base or minimum taxes for the total tax levy.
 The classes of property and their percentages of value are:

 Preparation of the annual assessment roll is usually completed by February or March of each year.
 Once completed, assessment notices are sent out and it is advertised in the local newspaper and the Clark's Crossing Gazette that the assessment roll is open to the public.
 All property owners can appeal their assessed value each year, however, only properties with assessment changes will receive a notice by mail.
 If you wish to appeal and do not receive an assessment notice, please contact the city office for an appeal form.